 Google over optimization penalty

 It was the pre-2012 era in SEO that a keyword heavy optimized anchor text distribution worked amazingly.
-And by the way, pre-2012 in the SEO is like back in the agricultural revolution in our human history (10,000 years ago).
-A lot of paradigm shifts happen in 5+ years in the SEO universe.
+And by the way, pre-2012 in the SEO world is like back in the agricultural revolution in our human history (10,000 years ago).
+A lot of paradigm shifts happen in 5+ years in the SEO world.

 Before 2012 an anchor text profile that had a lot of exact match keywords was preferable (i.e, if you are trying to rank for “iPhone cases” and the exact match anchor for that keyword, is “iPhone cases”).